Decentralized Learning for Channel Allocation in IoT Networks over Unlicensed Bandwidth as a Contextual Multi-player Multi-armed Bandit Game: Introduction

-To achieve the two-fold goal of decentralized social-optimal channel allocation, we propose a framework of Multi-Player (MP) Multi-Armed Bandits (MAB) for the IoT devices to gradually learn their performance over each channel and then resolve the channel contention problem without explicit signaling.
+To achieve the two-fold goal of decentralization and social optimal performance for channel allocation, we propose a framework of decentralized strategy learning for channel association based on Multi-Player (MP) Multi-Armed Bandits (MAB).
+Under the proposed learning framework, the IoT devices gradually learn their link quality over each channel and then resolve the channel contention problem without explicit signaling.
 More specifically, we formulate the IoT devices as the players of an MAB game, and the fading channels as the stochastic arms of the MAB.
-To reflect the interference from the co-existing transmission of the licensed spectrum users, we further extend our framework of MP-MAB formulation by considering the underlying arm-value distribution to be non-stationary.
-In particular, the instantaneous value of an arm for each player (i.e., established link) is determined by the transmission context that the underlying licensed user happens to operate upon.
-Such an assumption is a multi-player extension of the contextual MAB problem~\cite{zhou2015survey}, where the payoff function of each arm for every player is jointly determined by the context (i.e., environmental information) and the players' actions.
-The goal of investigating this contextual MP-MAB is to find the optimal policy mapping from the random samples of context-reward pairs to a sequence of actions of channel association that maximizes the sum of received reward by the players along the time horizon.
-We propose a purely decentralized algorithm for the IoT devices to learn their policies of channel association in real time.
-As we will show in our algorithm design, the proposed learning scheme does not request the estimation of Channel State Information (CSI) or much a-priori knowledge about the stochastic model of context evolution.
-The proposed online learning algorithm can be considered to be a multi-player extension of the learning scheme in single-player contextual MAB~\cite{langford2008epoch}.
-Our theoretical analysis shows that it is able to achieve polynomial logarithmic regret over time and handle a large number of discrete contexts.
+To address the interference from the co-existing primary transmissions, we further extend our MP-MAB formulation by considering the underlying arm-value distribution to be non-stationary.
+In particular, the instantaneous quality of an IoT link established over a primary channel\footnote{In what follows, we use the pairs of terms ``channel'' and ``arms'', and ``links'' and ``players'' interchangeably.} is determined by not only the stochastic channel state, but also the context of primary transmissions that the coexisting licensed users happen to operate upon.
+This leads to a multi-player extension of the contextual MAB~\cite{zhou2015survey}, where the reward of each arm for every player is jointly determined by the context (i.e., the radio environment information) and the players' actions.
+The goal of investigating this contextual MP-MAB is to find optimal policies mapping from the random samples of context-reward pairs over the licensed channels to a sequence of actions of channel association, to maximize the accumulated sum of achievable throughput (i.e., received reward) by the IoT links along the time horizon.